ethz-asl/mav_active_3d_planning/README.md

 **Prerequisites**

-1. If not already done so, install [ROS and its building dependencies](http://wiki.ros.org/ROS/Installation).
+1. If not already done so, install [ROS](http://wiki.ros.org/ROS/Installation) (Desktop-Full is recommended).

-2. If not already done so, create a catkin workspace:
+2. If not already done so, create a catkin workspace and install [catkin tools](https://catkin-tools.readthedocs.io/en/latest/):

 ```shell script
 sudo apt-get install python-catkin-tools